 RCS: How are you implementing voice search directly into the tech platforms of restaurant chains?

 MA: We need two things beyond a positive attitude and a willingness to suspend disbelief that voice is a real thing today, not a moon shot five years from now.
-We need the “keys” to their menus.
-We get these by permission, from the platforms, or even the portals.
-We need these digital menu keys to be able to voice-enable the menu and menu items.
+We need the “keys” to their menus, which is obtained by permission, from the platforms, or even the portals.
+These digital menu keys are needed to be able to voice-enable the menu and menu items.
 Then, we need access to a pipe, which is a platform/portal/POS to which we can send orders.

 RCS: Please talk about digital ordering companies, like Olo, and how you are working with these types of platforms/providers.